Adityi/Udacity-Ford-go-bike-share/README.md

 customers, and than number of rides too.
 In last section, I combined all 3 things, type of customer, rides duration and month/days to check the whole picture altogether.

+This is the link to presentation for the findings : file:///C:/Users/Adityi/Desktop/Ford_bike_project/Bikes_slide_deck.slides.html#/